stewartadam/fwbackups/README.md

 details.

 ## Translations

 Translations are available [here](https://www.transifex.com/Magic/fwbackups/) - you're welcome to add or correct translations!

 ## Known Issues

 ### Linux-specific

-* If you previously installed fwbackups a 1.43.3 release candidate from source (for example on Ubuntu), please remove the `/usr/share/fwbackups/fwbackups` directory manually before installing 1.43.4.
+- If you previously installed fwbackups a 1.43.3 release candidate from source (for example on Ubuntu), please remove the `/usr/share/fwbackups/fwbackups` directory manually before installing 1.43.4.
-* An issue was identified in the previous version of fwbackups (1.43.3) where after upgrading, the backup schedule may have been erased.
+- An issue was identified in the previous version of fwbackups (1.43.3) where after upgrading, the backup schedule may have been erased.
 If you have been affected by this problem, simply open the administrator utility and then close it to reschedule all backups.

-### Windows-specific
-* If you have previously installed an older version of fwbackups (ie 1.43.2) and have not upgraded to Python 2.6, it is recommended that you uninstall Python, PyCron and fwbackups and then use the full installer to install fwbackups 1.43.4 from scratch.

 ## Maintenance status

-fwbackups is in maintenance mode, and releases will be published for only major bugfixes (or if a new feature is added **and tested** with a pull request).
+fwbackups is in maintenance mode, and releases will be published for only major bugfixes (or if a new feature is added **and tested*- with a pull request).

 Although I would love to keep working on fwbackups, I unfortunately no longer have the free time to give fwbackups the attention that it deserves.
 I have